gamefreq0/Archipelago/worlds/spyro/docs/en_Spyro the Dragon.md

 ## What items and locations get shuffled?

-The available items grant access to levels and homeworlds.
+The available items grant access to portals and homeworlds.
 Locations include reaching each 25% threshold for a level's gems, every 500 gem increment of total gems collected, dragons rescued, and eggs collected.

 ## Which items can be in another player's world?